 You need to create a directory which grive will sync Google Drive with; anything in Google Drive will be synced into this folder and anything in this folder will be synced to Google Drive.

-In order to make grive work it needs to be in your google drive copy the grive executable to the google drive directory, so copy it there:
+In order to make grive work it needs to be in your google drive, so copy the grive executable to the google drive directory:

 Authenticate grive to work with your Google Drive account.